mbakr99/unsupervised-fault-discovery/README.md

 The average fault detection accuracy, excluding faults f3​, f9​, and f15​, is 91.96%, which is slightly higher than the 91.07% reported by [Sun et al. (2020)](https://doi.org/10.1016/j.compchemeng.2020.106991).
 Additionally, for  f3​, f9​, and f15, the proposed model achieves a significantly lower false positive rate (FPR), with reductions of 62.5% for f3​ and 91.22% for f15​.
 This reduction is attributed to the better generalization of the proposed model and the novel anomaly score.

+## Extracting features:
+Extracting good features is crucial for distinguishing between different faults.
+Since no labels exist, the concept of "different" is vague and may need to be determined by field experts.
+However, a good starting point is to consider faults that have a distinct impact on process behavior as "different."
+To achieve this, the effect of the fault on process behavior is first isolated by subtracting the nominal NOC behavior from the process observations.
+This is accomplished using the predictions of the trained PRNN model and the static model.
+The difference between the process measurements and the measurements predicted by the PRNN or static model is referred to as residual data.
+By applying manual feature extraction methods to the residual data, different faults can be separated, as demonstrated below.